BinaryAnalysisPlatform/bap/README.md

 ## Using

-BAP, like Docker or Git, is driven by a single command-line utility called `bap`.
+BAP, like Docker or Git, is driven by a single command-line utility called [bap][man-bap].
 Just type `bap` in your shell and it will print a message which shows BAP capabilities.
 The `disassemble` command will take a binary program, disassemble it, lift it into the intermediate architecture agnostic representation, build a control flow graph, and finally apply staged user-defined analysis in a form of disassembling passes.
 Finally, the `--dump` option (`-d` in short) will output the resulting program in the specified format.
 This is the default command, so you don't even need to specify it, e.g., the following will disassembled and dump the `/bin/echo` binary on your machine:
 ```bash
 bap /bin/echo -d
 ```